edespino/cloudberry-site/docs/table-storage-models.md

 ```

 :::info
 You use the `appendoptimized=value` syntax to specify the append-optimized table storage type. `appendoptimized` is a thin alias for the `appendonly` legacy storage option.
-Cloudberry Database stores `appendonly` in the catalog, and displays the same when listing storage options for append-optimized tables.
+Apache Cloudberry stores `appendonly` in the catalog, and displays the same when listing storage options for append-optimized tables.
 :::

 `UPDATE` and `DELETE` are not allowed on append-optimized tables in a repeatable read or serizalizable transaction and will cause the transaction to end prematurely.

 ## Choose row or column-oriented storage

-Cloudberry Database provides a choice of storage orientation models: row, column, or a combination of both.
+Apache Cloudberry provides a choice of storage orientation models: row, column, or a combination of both.
 This section provides general guidelines for choosing the optimal storage orientation for a table.
 Evaluate performance using your own data and query workloads.

 - Row-oriented storage: good for OLTP types of workloads with many iterative transactions and many columns of a single row needed all at once, so retrieving is efficient.
 - Column-oriented storage: good for data warehouse workloads with aggregations of data computed over a small number of columns, or for single columns that require regular updates without modifying other column data.